 Remuneration and Compensation Policies

 UPS offers competitive hourly wages, salaries, and total compensation plans to both full-time and part-time employees.
 The primary process for setting compensation levels for our nonmanagement employees is contract negotiations with collective bargaining associations.
-Unions represent more than The Board delegates 75 percent of all UPS workers in the United States.
+Unions represent more than 75 percent of all UPS workers in the United States.
 Many of our workers in other countries are also represented by collective bargaining organizations.
 Unions have historically ensured broad equality in remuneration for union workers, by both ethnicity and gender.

 UPS provides for equal remuneration policies with regard to women and men and complies with all applicable laws and regulations.
 UPS currently does not report further on the ratio of basic salary and remuneration of women to men by employee category, or by significant locations of operation.
 The U.S. Department of Labor is in the process of establishing rules to require reporting of average female salary and average male salary by employee level.
 UPS will report this information in accordance with the final regulations.